Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

 The longer people live, the more likely it is that their health will decline.
 Having children will not erase this fact.

-Older childless people with health problems learn to use the things that are available to them such as renting assisted living apartments, having groceries delivered, using Uber or similar services for transportation and employing part-time housekeepers in order to function.
+Older childless people with health problems learn to use the things that are available to them such as renting assisted living apartments, having groceries delivered, using Uber or similar services for transportation, and employing part-time housekeepers in order to function.

 Ironically, because they did not have to spend hundreds of thousands of dollars raising a family, many are able to afford these things.
-They can get emotional support from friends, neighbors and relatives if needed, and sometimes it’s better than what they would have gotten from their kids!
+They can get emotional support from friends, neighbors, and relatives if needed, and sometimes it’s better than what they would have gotten from their kids!

 I once saw a man who lay dying in a hospital bed while his adult children, who were right beside him, argued about his will.
 This is not an unusual event.
 For sure, this is one horror that could never happen to someone who remained childless!

 Listen to the Voice of Experience

 People think that doing certain things in life offers them guarantees, but this is not true.
 Life takes you on unexpected journeys, so the best you can do is to protect yourself as best you can.

 I am old.
 I chose not to have children and had surgery to make sure that I didn’t.
 I have never been sorry.
 My life has been rich with travel and adventure and, despite health problems, it is still wonderful today.

 For me, growing old without children has been a blessing because it gave me choices I never could have had otherwise.
 It also gave me the chance to spend the best years of my life with a man I dearly love.
 It could have turned out differently, but it did not.

 You need not feel sorry for me or anybody else who passed this way childless.
 As the video shows, much in life depends on your attitudes about life.
-The woman in it did have children, but I believe that even if she did not, her inspirational attitude would have helped her to find a way to live a good life.
+The woman in the video did have children, but I believe that even if she did not, her inspirational attitude would have helped her to find a way to live a good life.

 This is because you always have choices.
 You can sit around and feel sorry for yourself if you end up alone, or you can take positive action that helps you to be happy.